keycloak/keycloak-community/design/web-authn-two-factor.md

 ## Motivation

-W3C Web Authentication or WebAutn for short is getting a lot of attention lately and it is becoming more and more important that Keycloak provides support for WebAuthn.
+W3C Web Authentication or WebAuthn for short is getting a lot of attention lately and it is becoming more and more important that Keycloak provides support for WebAuthn.

-WebAuthn can provide stronger authentication than tradditional authentication mechanisms like password and OTP.
+WebAuthn can provide stronger authentication than traditional authentication mechanisms like password and OTP.
 It is also resistant to phishing attacks.

 This is due to there not being any shared secret between the user and the server, but rather a public/private keypair